 Information to help foster youth succeed, a 24 hour a day help line and an avenue for foster children and youth to file complaints regarding their placement, care and services without fear of retribution from those who provide their care and services.
 The Foster Youth Rights Handbook contains information relevant to Sexual Orientation, Gender Identity, & Expression (SOGIE).

-Career Planning and Job Search Guide for LGBT Students and Alumni
+LGBT Career Planning and Job Search Guide

 Although this site is primarily oriented to college students, there are helpful hints on resume writing and interviews that should prove helpful to high school students.